 For example, the domain name is wikipedia.com.

-Unfortunately, you can’t just pick any domain name for your platform just as parents give a name to their newborn child — you have to pay for it.
+Unfortunately, you can’t just pick any domain name for your platform just like parents give a name to their newborn child — you have to pay for it.

-This name can be either SEO-friendly or memorable which is good for your company’s brand and marketing.
-Or it can be exact-match with your company’s name like Aliexpress and aliexpress.com.
+The final name can either be SEO-friendly or just memorable which is still good for your company’s brand and marketing.
+Alternatively, it can be an exact match with your company’s name like Aliexpress and aliexpress.com.

-To make it SEO-friendly, you can add the words like store, shop, market, bazaar — anything meaning a place where you buy things — and add any word describing what you sell.
+To make it SEO-friendly, you can add the words like store, shop, market, bazaar — anything that means a place where you buy things — and add any word describing what you sell.

 Let’s take our previous example — crutches.
 Your domain name could be crutchshop.com.

 Besides, it can be fun and memorable, and resemble your brand’s name.
-For instance, if this name were Finey, you could name the platform phinee.com.
-It’s readable but unique and most likely will be recognized next time a customer sees it.
+For instance, if the name were Finey, you could name the platform phinee.com.
+It’s readable but unique and will most likely be recognized the next time a customer sees it.

-To make your online shop visible on the Internet, the data has to be physically stored on the computer connected to the Internet — this is called a web server.
+To make your online shop visible on the Internet, the data has to be physically stored on a computer connected to the Internet — this is called a web server.